craigmcmeechan/tad-electron-claude/README.md

 SuperDesign is the first **open-source design agent** that lives right inside your IDE.
 Generate UI mockups, components, and wireframes directly from natural language prompts.
-Works seamlessly with Cursor, Windsurf, Claude Code, and plain VS Code.
+Works seamlessly with Cursor, Windsurf, and plain VS Code.

 > ✨ "Why design one option when you can explore ten?" — SuperDesign